 This Surname Studies web site is dedicated to the memory of the late Philip Dance who was an enthusiastic proponent of the study of the distribution, incidence and statistical analysis of the surnames of Britain.
 It is based on his web site Modern British Surnames: a resource guide.

 Following Phil's untimely death in October 2008, several members of the Guild of One-Name Studies expressed concern that Phil's web site might be lost.

-After discussion between interested members, and with the full support of Phil's widow Jo Dance, this web site has now been set up to ensure that Phil's work is preserved and developed.
+After discussion between interested members, and with the full support of Phil's widow Jo Dance, this web site has now been set up to ensure that Phil's work is preserved.

-No web site stays the same forever and I am sure Phil would have agreed that his site needs to develop.
-He would also have agreed that the site has now reached a stage when a restructuring and redesign was desirable.
+No website stays the same forever and I am sure Phil would have agreed that this site has now reached a stage when a restructuring and redesign was desirable.
 This Surname Studies web site is therefore a restructured version of Modern British Surnames, but all Phil's content is here.
 It is displayed in black type (except for hyperlinks which are in blue and quotations which are in blue-green).
-More recent content is in grey type.
+More recent content (not by Philip Dance) is in grey type.

 Philip Dance wrote the following, which applies as much to this Surname Studies site as to his original Modern British Surnames.

 I must emphasise that I have absolutely no information about individual names - you are the expert on these not me